-2.5 Area Specific Policies
+2.5.
+Area Specific Policies

-The following policies provide direction in specific areas of the Westbrook Communities including Main Streets, transit station areas and Activity Centres.
+The following policies provide specific direction in areas where there are opportunities for various types of growth and change in the Riley Communities, including, but not limited to: the Urban Main Street, community corridors, transit station areas and Activity Centres.

-2.5.1 Neighbourhood Main Streets
+2.5.1.
+Main Streets